-The time when we are able to feel the full yang influence of the sun, a beautiful bursting forth of male energy to be received by the female energy of the Earth in order to produce the fertility of crops, flowers, trees, animals; all of the abundance from the cosmos that we depend upon for our physical, emotional, spiritual and cognitional nourishment.
+It is the time for feeling the full yang influence of the sun, a beautiful bursting forth of male energy to be received by the female energy of the Earth in order to produce the fertility of crops, flowers, trees, animals; all of the abundance from the cosmos that we depend upon for our physical, emotional, spiritual and cognitional nourishment.

 Think of a summer barbecue; you are having a great time with friends, laughing, maybe playing football or throwing a frisbee.
 The sun is shining late into the evening, food is weaving in and out of your time together, kids are shouting with laughter.
 The unspoken values of mutual love, understanding and desire to be together are at the centre of the barbecue ritual.

-This isn’t a time for arguments or wracking over internal conflicts, this is not a time to be sinking into the depths of who we are or what we want to be doing when we grow up.
-Rather it is the time to smile at strangers and laugh with friends, to feel our strengths and use them.
-It is the time to experience our power.
+This isn’t a time for arguments or wracking over internal conflicts, this is not a time to be sinking into the depths of who you are or what you want to be doing when you grow up.
+Rather it is the time to smile at strangers and laugh with friends, to feel your strengths and use them.
+It is the time to experience your power.

 Power is a word that holds so many connotations within our modern world that it is necessary to specify what I mean when I use the word.
 Power is about having access to your full and whole energy.
 Power is about claiming all of who you are, with trust and willingness to sit with your own challenges.
 Power is not projecting your challenges onto others and believing it to be a truth.
 Power is about living from your centre with consciousness, and compassion.
 And, vital in our times, it is the understanding that one cannot experience either personal power or compassion for others without fully embracing compassion towards self.